Leading in Tech, week 5

 Case 2: the lead who will not delegate

-A new EM absorbs all the critical-path work before a hard deadline.
+A new team lead absorbs all the critical-path work five weeks before a hard deadline.
+Two senior engineers do filler work.
+One is already interviewing.

 Camps are reversed from case 1.
 You will now hear the full case, one page, 5 minutes.
 Listen for what has already been tried.